PARTNERSHIPS & WINTERSPORTS

 I grew up spending every winter and summer in the Italian Alps.
 I learnt to ski before I could talk.

-This is now our third worst snow winter season in a row, and the 3rd hottest year ever recorded since 1880, when meteorologist started recording temperatures.
+February 2020 – This is now our third worst snow winter season in a row, and the 3rd hottest year ever recorded since 1880, the year meteorologists started recording temperatures.

-Last year, it only snowed a handful days out of the 5 months of winter.
+Last year, up in the Italian Alps, it only snowed a handful of days throughout winter.
 In February, temps reached 20°C at 1200 meters above sea level.

-This is what the off piste looked like 2200 m up the mountain:
+This is what the off piste looked like 2200 m above sea level:

 View this post on Instagram

 Has anyone seen my offpiste?
 It was right here last time I checked! ???
 I held my hopes high to find a bit of offpiste intact after yesterday’s light snow showers and slightly colder temps, but I landed right on GRASS instead.
 The only way out was on foot!
 It was so ridiculous I had to take a photo.